Family Guy

-The family was conceived by MacFarlane after developing two animated films, The Life of Larry and Larry & Steve.
+The family was conceived by MacFarlane after he developed two animated films, The Life of Larry and Larry & Steve.
 MacFarlane redesigned the films' protagonist, Larry, and his dog, Steve, and renamed them Peter and Brian, respectively.
-MacFarlane pitched a seven-minute pilot to Fox in December 1998, and the show was greenlit and began production.
+MacFarlane pitched a fifteen-minute pilot to Fox in May 1998, and the show was greenlit and began production.
 Family Guy's cancellation was announced shortly after the third season had aired in 2002, with one unaired episode eventually premiering on Adult Swim in 2003, finishing the series' original run.
-Favorable DVD sales and high ratings from syndicated reruns since then convinced Fox to revive the show in 2004; a fourth season would begin airing the following year, on May 1, 2005.
+Favorable DVD sales and high ratings from syndicated reruns since then convinced Fox to revive the show in 2004; a fourth season began airing the following year, on May 1, 2005.

-Since its premiere, Family Guy has received generally positive reviews.
-In 2009, it was nominated for a Primetime Emmy Award for Outstanding Comedy Series, the first time an animated series was nominated for the award since The Flintstones in 1961.
-In 2013, TV Guide ranked Family Guy the ninth Greatest TV Cartoon of All Time.
-The series has also attracted criticism and controversy.
+Family Guy received generally positive reviews during its first seven seasons.
+Since then, the series has received criticism for a perceived decline in quality.
+In 2009, it was nominated for a Primetime Emmy Award for Outstanding Comedy Series, the first time an animated series had been nominated for the award since The Flintstones in 1961.
+In 2013, TV Guide ranked Family Guy as the ninth-greatest TV cartoon.
+The series has drawn significant criticism for its storylines, humor, and character portrayals, including allegations of racism, sexism, homophobia, and reliance on offensive stereotypes and graphic violence.

 Many tie-in media based on the show have been released, including Stewie Griffin: The Untold Story, a straight-to-DVD special released in 2005; Family Guy: Live in Vegas, a soundtrack-DVD combo released in 2005, featuring music from the show as well as music created by MacFarlane and Walter Murphy; a video game and pinball machine, released in 2006 and 2007, respectively; since 2005, six books published by Harper Adult; and Laugh It Up, Fuzzball: The Family Guy Trilogy (2010), a collection of three episodes parodying the original Star Wars trilogy.
 A spin-off series, The Cleveland Show, featuring Cleveland Brown, aired from September 27, 2009, to May 19, 2013.